tonybayley/log_ec/README.md

 ### log_unregister_callback_func( tLog_callbackFn cbFn )

-Unregister a previously-registered logging callbac function.
+Unregister a previously-registered logging callback function.
 After unregistering a callback function, that function will no longer be invoked when log messages are written.

 ### log_set_lock_func( tLog_lockFn lockFn, void* lockData )

-If the log will be written to from multiple threads or RTOS tasks, the user can supply a lock function to prevent interleaving of messages from different threads in the console output.
-To do this, the function `log_set_lock_func()` is called with parameter `lockFn` as the lock function pointer and parameter `lockData` as a pointer to a user data object (e.g. a mutex handle) if required by the lock function, or NULL if user data is not required.
+If log messages are written from multiple threads or RTOS tasks, the user can supply a lock function to prevent the messages becoming interleaved.
+The lock function is configured by calling `log_set_lock_func()`, with the lock function pointer as parameter `lockFn`.
+Optionally, a user data object (e.g. a mutex handle) may be specified via parameter `lockData`.
+The lock function shall implement the _tLog\_lockFn_ function signature.

-The logging functions call the user-supplied lock function with `lock=true` to acquire a mutex before writing to the log, and call it again with `lock=false` to release the mutex when log writing is complete.
+The user-supplied lock function is called with `lock=true` to acquire a mutex before writing log messages to the console, and is called again with `lock=false` to release the mutex when log writing is complete.

-The lock function is more complex if the log is written from ISR context (Interrupt Service Routines) as well as from RTOS tasks because ISRs must not block.
-When the lock function is called from RTOS task context, the task blocks until the mutex can be acquired if the mutex is currently held by another task.
+If the log is written from ISR context (Interrupt Service Routines), then the logging system cannot wait to acquire the mutex because ISRs must be non-blocking.
+To achieve this, when the lock function is called from ISR context and a task already has ownership of the mutex, the lock function shall return immediately with value `false` to indicate that the mutex has not been acquired.
+When the lock function is called from RTOS task context and another task already has ownership of the mutex, the task blocks until the mutex can be acquired.
-Log writing may be delayed, but is guaranteed to occur.
-However, when the lock function is called from ISR context, it should return immediately with return value `false` if it cannot acquire the mutex.
-Therefore log messages from ISR context may be discarded if a task is writing to the log at the same time and has ownership of the mutex.
+Therefore, log messages written from a task may be delayed, but are guaranteed to be displayed.
+By contrast, log messages written from ISR context may be discarded if the mutex cannot be acquired.

-The following code snippet shows how to configure a lock function on a FreeRTOS based system that uses an ARM Cortex-M processor.
-The FreeRTOS ports for many ARM Cortex-M processors include a macro `xPortIsInsideInterrupt()` that can be used to determine whether the system is in ISR or Task context, so that the appropriate context-specific lock behaviour can be implemented.
+The following code snippet shows how to configure a lock function on a FreeRTOS based system.
+In this example, the target is an ARM Cortex-M processor whose FreeRTOS port implements the macro `xPortIsInsideInterrupt()`.
+This macro can determine whether the system is in ISR or Task context, so that the appropriate context-specific lock behaviour can be implemented.

 ```c
 #include "log_ec.h"